Food in Turkey: Fall in love with these 8 Best Turkish Foods

 So how to eat it like a pro…Mash up your tomatoes and peppers and spread them on the bread.

-On top of that, you put a piece Adana kebap on top of that followed by a little parsley and sumac onions.
+On top of that, you put a piece of Adana kebap on top of that followed by a little parsley and sumac onions.
 Roll it up and you have a few small dürüms.

 The staple beverage is of course ayran though you will also see şalgam. Şalgam is a drink made from pickled purple carrots, turnips, and a touch of salt.